 Designs are modeled with a scientific energy modeling software called the “Passive House Planning Package”, and field-tested for various parameters during and after construction.
 Design and field testing are submitted to a Passive House certifier for review and building certification.
 Using the PHPP enables us to deliver predictable performance to our clients, which clearly sets us apart from the competition.

 A comprehensive retrofit project aims to provide you with lower utility bills, a significantly reduced energy footprint, much more comfort, better indoor environmental quality, more durability and less maintenance in a functional and beautiful environment.
 Whether you are looking to remodel a little or go all the way, we can help you assess your current building, and work with you to arrive at a design solution that fits your needs today and in the future.

-Tim Delhey Eian of TE Studio is certified in the U.S. as a Certified Passive House Consultant, and globally as a Certified Passive House Designer by the Passivhaus Institut in Darmstadt, Germany.
+Tim Delhey Eian of TE Studio is certified as a Certified Passive House Consultant by PHIUS in the US, and a globally as a Certified Passive House Designer by the Passivhaus Institut (PHI) in Darmstadt, Germany.